-This letter is in response to the submission of the Prairie Island Indian Community Gaming Ordinance, Resolution No. 02-9-16-72, adopted on September 16, 2002, for review and approval by the Chairman of the National Indian Gaming Commission (NIGC).
-The ordinance was received on September 30, 2002.
-This letter constitutes approval of your submission under the Indian Gaming Regulatory Act (IGRA).
-It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA and NIGC's regulations, over which the Tribe has jurisdiction and exercises governmental power.
+This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve the Prairie Island Indian Community Gaming Ordinance.
+The Ordinance was received in this office on October 27, 2004.
+The Prairie Island Indian Community approved the Gaming Ordinance October 19, 2004, by Resolution 04-10-19-140.
+This letter constitutes approval of that submission under the Indian Gaming Regulatory Act (IGRA).
+It is important to note that the Ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.

-Thank you for submitting the Gaming Ordinance for review and approval.
-The NIGC staff and I look forward to working with you and the Tribe on future gaming issues.
+Thank you for submitting the Ordinance for review and approval.
+The NIGC staff looks forward to working with you and the Tribe on future gaming issues.